-Go visit some clients.
-Make a list of clients you have served and phone them to let them know you will be in their neighborhood (or city, yes, buy a plane ticket), and ask if you can stop by for coffee “to pay your respects on your dime.”
-Think about an article or preventative checklist you could leave behind that might be helpful to each client visited—customize and personalize … as if they were the only client in the world—like dating, remember?
+Make a list of clients you have served and phone them to let them know you will be in their neighborhood (or city, yes, buy a plane ticket).
+Ask if you can stop by for coffee “to pay your respects” on your dime.
+Think about an article or preventative checklist you could leave behind that might be helpful to each client visited — customize and personalize it as if they were the only client in the world.
+(Like dating, remember?)
 While there, ask questions about your client contacts personally (family, kids), their business and their industry.
-Your reason is simply to understand them better—and their needs—should they require your help in the future.
+Your reason is simply to understand them better — and their needs — should they require your help in the future.
 Odds that you visit at least 10 clients and don’t get retained?
 Zero.
 Odds that you’ll get retained if you stay in your office and sulk?
 Also zero.
-You choose.
+You choose. — Gerry Riskin

 While it’s always easiest to get new business from existing or former clients, let’s say that well has been tapped.
 What next?
 Many lawyers fail to realize the best thing they have to offer is the last thing they worked on.